ilzu/haiku_ssh_askpass/README.md

 Known issues:
 - If one connects to Haiku host using telnet, the SSH password requests will pop up on the desktop.
 - The password field is just a normal text control, so the password could be picked up with for example with a right hey command.
-- The Haiku KayStore system is not secure, as there is no authentication to the password containers.
+- The Haiku KeyStore system is not secure, as there is no authentication to the password containers.